MateuszPodeszwa/C-PrivateLessons/README.md

 # C# Learning Repository

-Hello, Mateusz!
-Delighted to have you exploring my C# learning repository.
 This space is designed to document my coding journey in C# and the extensive world of .NET frameworks.
 Let's delve into some additional details about the repository and its branches:

 ## Purpose